xumzheng/microsoft-graph-docs/api-reference/beta/resources/inferenceclassificationoverride.md

 ---
-title: "inferenceClassificationOverride resource type"
+title: inferenceClassificationOverride resource type
-description: "Represents a user's override for how incoming messages from a specific sender should always be classified as" ms.localizationpriority: medium
+description: Represents a user's override for how incoming messages from a specific sender should always be classified as ms.localizationpriority: medium
 doc_type: resourcePageType
-ms.prod: ""
+ms.prod: ''
-author: "abheek-das"
+author: abheek-das
 ---

 # inferenceClassificationOverride resource type